-In December 2019, the Company amended the GFTEC Agreement to purchase GFTEC's 51% interest in the PINE property.
-Under the terms of the amendment Amarc will purchase outright GFTEC's 51% interest in the 323 km Property by issuing to GFTEC 5,000,000 common shares of the Company.
-As such Amarc now holds a 100% interest in the PINE mineral claims.
+In December 2019, the Company amended the GFTEC Agreement to purchase GFTEC's 51% interest in the PINE Property.
+Under the terms of the amendment Amarc will purchase outright GFTEC's 51% interest in the 323 km2 PINE Property by issuing to GFTEC 5,000,000 common shares of the Company.
+As such Amarc now holds a 100% interest in the PINE Property mineral claims.